 Environmental Services will inform residents and businesses about project activities and respond to questions and concerns in a timely manner.
 The following resources will help you stay informed and report concerns:

-- Questions: Call 503-823-5315, stating that SW Main–Taylor is your area of concern.
+- Questions: Call the message line at 503-823-5315, stating that SW Main-Taylor is your project of concern.
 Outreach staff will return your call by the next business day.

-- Nighttime Noise Complaint: Call 503-823-1338, stating that SW Main–Taylor is your project of concern.
+- Nighttime Construction Noise Complaint: Call the noise hotline at 503-823-1338, stating that SW Main-Taylor is your area of concern.
 The noise hotline is monitored by site inspectors.

-The SW Main-Taylor Sewer Repair Project is being designed to accomplish the following sewer improvements:
+Environmental Services designed the SW Main-Taylor Sewer Repair Project to accomplish the following sewer improvements:

 - Repair 10,765 feet, or two miles, of aging public sewer pipes in SW Main, SW Salmon, and SW Taylor streets between SW Naito Parkway and SW 13th Avenue.

 - Upsize or relocate 1,000 feet of sewer pipes in SW Main Street to accommodate increased sewage and stormwater flows.

 - Clear roots and flush debris from approximately 11,000 feet of public sewer pipes.

 - Repair, replace, or add maintenance access holes and storm drain inlets as needed.